 That may not be perfect, but it’s an argument, finally.
 Counsel finishes that sentence more than three and a half minutes after his time began.

 [I want to be clear that I’m not suggesting this guy is a bad lawyer or even that overall he gave a bad argument.
 Once he hit his stride, he made telling points, and, in fact, I suspect he may win this appeal.
 (So there, blog guy.)
+[UPDATE: he did.]
 I don’t even mean to suggest that the start of his argument is unusually bad.
 To the contrary, I think lots of lawyers make the same mistake, especially lawyers who, like him, don’t focus their practice on appeals.
 It’s just more obvious here because the judges aren’t jumping in to get him on track.]

 Good morning your honors, and may it please the Court.
 Paul Clement for the plaintiffs.
 New Jersey’s sports-wagering law is flatly inconsistent with PASPA.